Transfer to FRCC

 Apply Now

-If you're a guest or visiting student and won't be earning a degree at FRCC (and not transferring in any credit), please see the streamlined admissions process for you.
+If you're a guest or visiting student and won't be earning a degree at FRCC (and not transferring in any credit), please see the streamlined admissions process.

 FRCC can only accept official transcripts sent directly to the Office of the Registrar (by mail or electronically) from your previous college or university.
 They can be emailed to TransferCredit@frontrange.edu or sent to the FRCC campus you want to attend.
 Transcripts issued to the student, hand-carried, or faxed cannot be accepted.
 Find campuses.